MILITARY AND OVERSEAS VOTERS

 - click the 'Voting Information' tab; and

-- click the 'Online Absentee Request' link found in the first sentence of 'Frequently Asked Questions'.
+- click the 'Online Absentee Request' link found in the menu on the left.

-You must be logged in to the voter portal as the voter for whom the absentee ballot request is is intended to electronically submit a request for an absentee ballot.
+You must be logged in to the voter portal as the voter for whom the absentee ballot request is intended to electronically submit a request for an absentee ballot.

 Or, print an application for absentee ballot for military and overseas citizens, complete it and mail or fax it to your parish registrar of voters.

 Military and overseas citizen's requests for absentee ballots must be received by the parish registrar of voters no later than 4:30 p.m.
 CST time one day prior to the scheduled election date.

 If you elect to receive your ballot electronically, you will be required to submit your email address.
 Louisiana's law provides for the protection from disclosure of your electronic mail address, along with your social security number, driver's license number, day and month of date of birth and mother's maiden name.

 Use the Federal Post Card Application ("FPCA") to Register to Vote and Request an Absentee Ballot at the Same Time

 You may complete the Lousiana FPCA Application online.
 You must have a valid Louisiana driver’s license number or Louisiana special ID card and an address in Louisiana where you last resided to submit electronically.
 If a Louisiana driver’s license number or Louisiana Special ID Card number has not been issued, you may complete the online form, print the form and send by mail to the parish registrar of voters.

 You may also view the Federal Voting Assistance Program website to complete the FPCA form and send by mail to the parish registrar of voters.

 To track your request for an absentee ballot or the status of returned ballots, log in to the Louisiana Voter Portal and click the 'Ballot Information' tab.